 Authors must disclose any potential conflict of interest which might have influenced the validity of the research.
-These include among others negotiated research for other parties, receiving honoraria, employment and consultancies, paid testimony and patent applications.
+These include negotiated research for other parties, receiving honoraria, employment and consultancies, paid testimony and patent applications.
 ADMET and DMPK follows ICMJ recommendations.
 Please read and follow their instructions before submitting a manuscript in ADMET and DMPK.

 Authors are responsible for disclosing financial support from the industry or other conflicts of interest that might bias the interpretation of results.
-In the separate paragraph, authors are obliged to declare explicitly whether a conflict of interest does or does not exist.
+In a separate paragraph, authors are obliged to declare explicitly whether a conflict of interest does or does not exist.
 Read more on the Conflict of interest page.